logux/docs/3-concepts/2-action.md

 </details>

-Clients can also create `logux/undo` to revert action and ask other clients to revert it (if developer allowed to re-send this actions on the server).
+Clients can also create `logux/undo` to revert action and ask other clients to revert it (if the developer allowed to re-send these actions on the server).

 <details open><summary><b>Redux client</b></summary>